sun950605/MageSimulator/README.md

 Fight against Onyxia the black dragon by drawing out spells on your phone!

+# Running the project

+Open the project in android studio and click run, with api 29

+# Game Mechanic
-Draw your defensive spells on your phone to block her elemental attack, shield with the same element can block all the damage while generate HP and Mana
+Draw your defensive spells on the spellbook to block her elemental attack, shield with the same element can block all the damage while generate HP and Mana
 SPEND YOUR MANA on powerful spell to defeat the evil dragon

 She changes type occasionally(The game world changes accordingly)